 Generac: Founded in 1959, Generac operates in the backup energy market.
 Generac's primary offering includes traditional backup generators that run on gasoline, natural gas, or propane, providing reliable battery backup power during outages.
 These generators provide a solution for homes in regions prone to frequent power outages, especially in areas with extreme weather conditions.

-Generac has ventured into the battery storage space with its PWRcell product, aiming to compete with companies like Tesla in the home energy management market.
-The PWRcell battery can be paired with rooftop solar systems or used as standalone backup power, offering a clean energy alternative to traditional fossil-fuel generators.
+Generac has ventured into the battery storage space with its PWRcell 2 product, aiming to compete with companies like Tesla in the home energy management market.
+The PWRcell 2 battery can be paired with rooftop solar systems or used as standalone backup power, offering battery modules of 3 kWh that can be stacked to 36 kWh.
+A PWRcell 2 battery system costs $14K-$25K.
 By integrating both generators and battery storage options, Generac appeals to a wide range of consumers who prioritize either long-term sustainability or immediate backup power reliability.

 Business Model